eXpandFramework/Reactive.XAF/src/Modules/JobScheduler.Hangfire/Readme.md

     job.Pause();
     Job.Resume();
    ```
-   Note that the methods are scheduled in the background therefore the `HttpContext` is not available.
+   > **Note:** The methods run asynchronously in the background, which is why the HttpContext is not accessible.
-5. Use DI to inject object instances in the constructor for e.g. to inject an `IServiceProvider` and later use it to get a BlazorApplication use the next snippet.
-Note that depending on your needs a NonSecuredObjectSpace should be created if your did not explicitly authenticate.
+5. Use DI to inject object instances in the constructor for e.g. to inject an `IServiceProvider` and later use it to get a BlazorApplication use the next snippet.</br>
+   > **Note:** If you have not explicitly authenticated, you should create a NonSecuredObjectSpace based on your requirements.
    ```c#
     [JobProvider]
     public class Import {